slaee/bacalso-control-player/README.md

 ![video](./Assets/bot-sample-on-run.gif)

 ## Running the script
-To run this script you need to install the [Skua Bot](https://github.com/BrenoHenrike/Skua/releases) and setup the dependencies on it.
-Then clone this repo and copy as `BacalsoControlPlayer` to `Scripts` folder of Skua Bot.
+To run this script you need to install the [Skua Bot](https://github.com/BrenoHenrike/Skua/releases) and setup the dependencies on it, then clone this repo and copy as `BacalsoControlPlayer` to `Scripts` folder of Skua Bot.

 After that, you can load and run the script like in the shown video above.